DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/20-Hypothesis-Testing-ProbDist.md

 ```

 `R` also has a built in function, `fisher.test()`, that we could use.
-This function calculates Fisher's exact test, where p-values are obtained using the hypergeometric distribution.
+This function calculates Fisher's exact test, where $p$-values are obtained using the hypergeometric distribution.

 ```r